Adrian-Ng/Adrian-Ng.github.io/_SQL/aggregation/05-agg.cubes.md

 ### Function

-I use this scalar-valued function taken from [here](http://www.sqlservercentral.com/articles/SQL+Uniform+Random+Numbers/91103/).
+To sample from the Normal Distribution, I use this scalar-valued function taken from [here](http://www.sqlservercentral.com/articles/SQL+Uniform+Random+Numbers/91103/).